 When you consider a lender for your new home purchase or refinance, there are a lot of factors to consider.
 Compare their current rates, available programs, escrow lengths and the fees that may be associated with your loan.
 These are the areas where First Entertainment shines.
 For example:

 Regardless of the program you choose, First Entertainment has competitive rate financing that's just right for you.
-Not only that, but whether you're buying – or selling – a home, we even have a program in place that can get you up to thousands in cash rebates.
+Not only that, but whether you're buying – or selling – a home, our Cashback Real Estate Rebate Program can pair you with a realtor to find you the perfect home, and get you up to thousands in cash rebates.
 Click here to find out more about Cashback.

 What number do I call if I have questions regarding my existing First (Trust Deed) Mortgage with First Entertainment ?